stroxler/music-notes/piano-resources.md

     more advanced than the two Siskind books above; I'd try it again sometime later in 2024 after I've advanced some on piano.

+### Repertoire books for jazz

+- The Jazz Piano Solos series by Hal Leonard. `SCORE 786.4 J3397 V.<n>`
+  - These look promising, but they are late intermediate so out of reach for me until at least late 2024.
+They also do include some impractical things like 10ths, but not too often.
+  - There are a *lot* of these books (e.g. Cocktail Piano is v 31).